SixArm/unix-shell-script-kit/README.md

 ### assert_str_ends_with

-assert_str_ends_with: assert a string ends with with a substring.
+Assert a string ends with with a substring.

 ```sh
 assert_str_ends_with foobar foo